How to set up a Rovo agent for Confluence

 That’s where eesel AI fits in.
 It’s designed for teams who work across tools and want more control over their AI setup.
 You can route tickets, automate content workflows, and power up your knowledge base, all with one agent.

 If you’re looking for even more integration options, give eesel AI a try with our free trial.
-It works seamlessly with Confluence, Google Drive, Slack, and more, offering powerful customization and automation without breaking the bank.
+It works seamlessly with Confluence, Google Drive, Slack, and more, offering powerful customization and automation while optimizing your budget.